tblxio/tech-radar/docs/data/eslint/eslint.md

 # ESLint

-We use [ESLint](https://eslint.org) as a static code analysis tool for identifying problematic patterns found in JavaScript code.
+We use <a href="https://eslint.org" target="_blank">ESLint</a> as a static code analysis tool for identifying problematic patterns found in JavaScript code.